techtimo/Spotmap/readme.txt

 - delete/move points from the Dashboard
 - export to gpx files

 If you feel like this plugin is missing importants part, let me know.
-Maybe I have some free time to change it. 😉
+Maybe I have some free time to change this fact. 😉

 == Installation ==